 If you’re planning on wearing a suit, keep things conventional with a contemporary two-piece in either a peak or notch lapel, and with a slim silhouette.

 Colour-wise, as ever, it’s hard to go wrong with the perennial favourites; but why not jazz things up a bit?
-Wedding outfits call for some personality, so consider, for instance, camel, brown or any of the more saturated blues.
+Wedding guest outfits call for some personality, so consider, for instance, camel, brown or any of the more saturated blues.
 A beige linen suit, meanwhile, can be a real show-stopper, for those with the confidence to pull off the look.
 It’s also a perfect choice for the spring/summer season.

 There’s plenty of scope for expression, too – checks, such as windowpane or plaid, are a great way to stand out from the crowd while still respecting the dress code.